 In general, this particular timepiece is engineered for outdoors yet still gave importance to aesthetics and wearer’s comfort.

-For one, the watch is equipped with a 22mm double-layer fabric strap designed as slip-thru to make it easy to wear and remove from your wrist.
+For one, the watch is equipped with a 22mm double-layer fabric strap designed as a slip-thru to make it easy to wear and remove from your wrist.
 It looks rugged and feels durable yet comfortable against your skin.
 Keeping your watch in place is a buckle clasp.

-It is also water-resistant for 50 meters, good for general outdoor activities, even short periods of swimming.
+It is also water-resistant for 50 meters, good for general outdoor activities, even for short periods of swimming.
 However, it is not built for diving and snorkeling.
 It may be a simple, quite traditional timepiece yet accurate, comfortable and reliable even for activities.
 All these features at a very affordable price.

 Casio G-Shock GW9400 Rangeman

 The Casio G-Shock Rangeman GW9400 is your stereotypical military watch.
-Even it’s color options – Black and Army Green, pretty much point to the military.
+Even its color options – Black and Army Green, pretty much point to the military.

 However, this particular timepiece is, of course, not exclusively designed for military personnel.
-It’s also great for those who want a watch that’s tough, reliable and packed with useful features.
+It’s also great for those who want a watch that’s tough, reliable, and packed with useful features.

 Immediately, you’d surely notice that it’s quite bulky.
 It was designed as such to protect the buttons and all other internal features of the watch.
-Don’t worry though, because it is still lightweight and will not wear your wrist out even on long hours.
+Don’t worry though, because it is still lightweight and will not wear your wrist out even for long hours.